nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/predict/README.md

 * Any attempt to make more submissions than allowed will result in a permanent ban of the team or company from all nuScenes challenges.

 ## Results format
-Users must submit a json file with a list of predictions [`Predictions`](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/nuscenes/eval/predict/data_classes.py) for each agent.
+Users must submit a json file with a list of [`Predictions`](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/nuscenes/eval/predict/data_classes.py) for each agent.
 A `Prediction` has the following components:

 ```
 instance: Instance token for agent.